Atlas-Tenebris/Atlas-Tenebris/README.md

 👀 I’m interested in...

-Developing backend, frontend, and full-stack projects; focusing mainly on using Python for backend and frontend applications, and JavaScript for web development.
+Developing backend, frontend, and full-stack projects; focusing mainly on using Python for backend applications, and JavaScript for web development.
 The frameworks I want to learn are Django and Pandas for Python, and React for JavaScript.

 🌱 I’m currently learning ...

-Intermediate Python (OOP), introductory and intermediate JavaScript, and intermediate databases (specifically MySQL).
+Introductory and intermediate JavaScript, intermeditate SQL with PostgreSQL, Introductory JAVA and Introductory GO (Golang)

 💞️ I’m looking to collaborate on ...